-The curriculum and teaching strategies in the Lane Practical Nursing Program attempt to treat students as adult learners, fully participatory in their learning process.
-Standards are higher in nursing courses for personal and professional responsibility since from the beginning you will be interacting with individuals needing nursing care.
+The curriculum and teaching strategies in the Lane Nursing Program attempt to treat students as adult learners, fully participatory in their learning process.
+We will provide feedback, both positive and constructive, to help you achieve your goal of becoming a highly competent nurse.
+Standards are higher in nursing courses for personal and professional responsibility because from the beginning you will be interacting with individuals needing nursing care.
 The faculty recognizes and has incorporated into the curricula the interrelationship of the science and art of nursing, and human interaction in the process of care.
 We remain committed to your holistic professional development as you progress through the program of study.

-This handbook describes policies of the Lane Practical Nursing Program.
-It details what you can expect of the program and faculty, and expectations of your student behaviors and responsibilities.
-The faculty seeks to create a comfortable academic setting where both instructors and students participate in the learning process.
+This handbook describes policies of the Lane Nursing Program.
+It details what you can expect from the program and faculty, and expectations of your student behaviors and responsibilities.

-To request this information in an alternate format (Braille, digital, audio or large print), please contact the Center for Accessible Resources: (541) 463-5150 (voice); 711 (relay); Main Campus Building 19, Room 263A; or mailto:AccessibleResources@lanecc.edu (link sends email).
+To request this information in an alternate format (Braille, digital, audio or large print), please contact the Center for Accessible Resources: (541) 463-5150 (voice); 711 (relay); Building 19, Room 263A; or AccessibleResources@lanecc.edu.
+(Link sends email).